Banyan Global

 Written by Stephanie M. Perlson, Associate, Health and Gender Practices

 Ever wonder why you often hear about the need to focus on gender equality and social inclusion (GESI)?
 Isn’t it just a component that’s “nice to have” after we’ve reached the main goal of our programming, like icing on a cake?
 At its core, GESI means fair treatment of everyone, and this needs to be woven into programmatic approaches from the start.
-Within the health care system, this concept translates to everyone—no matter their ethnic or religious background, sex, age, gender identity, whether they live with a disability, where they live, or who they love—deserving quality, affordable health care tailored to their unique needs, without facing any barriers, discrimination, or unconscious bias when trying to protect their health.
-To enable this to occur, focusing on GESI also means that health care workers should receive fair treatment and compensation, feel safe in the workplace, not experience any harassment or violence, and have equal access to opportunities for career advancement.
+Within the health care system, this concept translates to everyone—no matter their ethnic or religious background, sex, age, gender identity, whether they live with a disability, where they live, or whom they love—deserving affordable high-quality health care tailored to their unique needs, without facing any barriers, stigma, discrimination, or unconscious bias when trying to protect their health.
+To enable this to occur, focusing on GESI also means that health care workers should receive fair treatment and compensation, feel safe in their workplace, not experience any harassment or violence, and have equal access to opportunities for career advancement.

 How GESI Issues Impact Health